 ENVIRONMENT & WELFARE

-Optimal water quality is of the highest importance for the health, welfare and production of poultry.
-Hard water and bacterial contamination can greatly reduce the performance of poultry and increase water excretion, causing litter problems and disease.
+Optimal water quality is of the highest importance for the health, welfare and production of cattle.
+Hard water and bacterial contamination can greatly reduce the performance of cattle and increase water excretion, causing litter problems and disease.

-Lameness is a significant welfare and productivity issue in ruminant production and encombases a range of foot and leg conditions that hinder mobility and can be caused by disease, management and environmental factors.
-Depending on the severity, lameness is likely to have a large impact on the cows performance in terms of yield, longevity and fertility.
+Lameness is a significant welfare and productivity issue in ruminant production and encompasses a range of foot and leg conditions that hinder mobility and can be caused by disease, management and environmental factors.
+Depending on the severity, lameness is likely to have a large impact on the cow’s performance in terms of yield, longevity and fertility.

 Poor fecal score

 Evaluating manure can provide information about the gut health and rumen fermentation/function.
-Infections and disturbances to gut health will often result in abnormal feces and monitoring the colour, contect and consistency can help with early detection and prevention.
+Infections and disturbances to gut health will often result in abnormal faeces and monitoring the colour, content and consistency can help with early detection and prevention.

 High nitrogen excretion